VXLAN Configuration Module

 • Mapping a subset of VLANs into VXLAN VNIs

-The module requires VLAN module (to set up vlans dictionary) and should be used with a routing protocol module to establish VTEP-to-VTEP connectivity.
+The module requires the VLAN module (to set up the vlans dictionary) and should be used with a routing protocol module to establish VTEP-to-VTEP connectivity.

 Platform Support

-The following table describes per-platform support of individual VXLAN features:
+The following table describes the per-platform support of individual VXLAN features:

 Operating system